gbaeke/multi_agent_aca/a2a_simple/README.md

 ### CalculatorAgent
 - Simple agent class with an `invoke()` method
-- Currently returns placeholder text (not yet implemented)
+- Currently returns placeholder text (calculator not yet implemented - on purpose 😊)
 - Intended to handle mathematical calculations

 ### CalculatorAgentExecutor